pruizf/pasrl/README.md

 Actors, their concerns, and their relation to other actors was identified based on the outputs of the NLP pipeline.

+The results can be navigated on a user interface.

 System Architecture
 -------------------